 Today's post is going to be a little bit different as it'll be my honest review of the hotel we stayed at for our honeymoon in Thailand.
 I really should have taken more photos with my dslr, but it was such a hassle to carry such a big thing around.
-Upon entering the hotel, we were greeted with beautiful bamboo trees along the sides and we pulled into the main entrance, we were immediately acknowledged with a warm welcome from the Greeter's Booth.
+Upon entering the hotel, we were greeted with beautiful bamboo trees and when we pulled into the main entrance, we were immediately acknowledged by our last name with a warm welcome from the Greeter's Booth.
 As we headed to the front desk, you really get a sense of the Thai influence in the architecture - the roofs are more pointed and the wooden floors and beams remind me of Thai stilt houses.

 There were plenty of lounging areas scattered around the property.
 My favorite were these couches that were imbedded in the middle of water.

 Naithon Beach was literally a 5 minute walk.
 The water was really blue, but after going to Phi Phi Island, nothing really compared so we opted out of swimming there.
 There were a plethora street food down there along with some great restaurants.
 They also had a lot of different massage parlors that charged only $8 for a 1 hour massage.
 We did end up getting massages at the hotel, but for a much pricier quote.
 However, both of us feel asleep.
 Yup.
 It was that relaxing.